th2-net/th2-crawler/README.md

 ### 1.0.0

++ Migrated to book and page th2 architecture.
 + Updated cradle from 3.1.2 to [5.0.0-dev-version-5](https://github.com/th2-net/cradleapi/tree/dev-version-5)
 + Updated th2-common from 3.39.3 to [5.0.0-dev-version-5](https://github.com/th2-net/th2-common-j/tree/dev-version-5)
 + Updated th2-bom from 3.1.0 to 4.0.2